manucabral/TwitchRPC/README.md

 ## Usage
 1. Download the last version from [here](https://github.com/manucabral/TwitchPresence/releases)
-3. Open `TwitchRPC.exe` and install it
+3. Extract and open `TwitchRPC.exe`
 4. Enjoy

 > If the rich presence doesn't work you can restart discord.